my-rubber-toe/IReNE-tellspace-server/README.md

 ## Documentation

-To access the documentation for this project, access the directory ./docs/build/html/ and open the file `index.html` in your desired browser.
+To generate the documentation for this project, change directory to `/docs` and run `make html`.
+Once all the application has been built, access the directory `/docs/build/html/` and open the file `index.html` in your desired browser.

 **Note: To update the documentation files, please refer to https://www.sphinx-doc.org/en/master/usage/quickstart.html**